cstashko/AutoAFM/README.md

 See STIFMap methods section for in-depth explanation of AutoAFM principles

-Contact Connor Stashko (cstashko@hmc.edu) for questions
+Contact Connor Stashko (cstashko@berkeley.edu) for questions

 AutoAFM Pipeline: